 The benefits of using an online platform start as soon as you sell your tickets.
 On PayBee, you can create various ticket types with different tiers (perfect for events that offer a few packages) and give your guests an easy checkout system to buy through.

-As we ran through each of the main types of events, we touched on the different types of campaigns and events you might want to run.
+As we ran through each of the main types of events, we touched on the different types of donor campaigns and fundraising events you might want to run.
 This is a crucial component of any event, so let’s go through some of your options on PayBee.

 - Donations — the best option for most donation types.

 - Long Pledge — suitable for pledge drives (covered later) and other donations that take place over time